 My favorite thing about the Abyss: it takes place almost entirely on the ocean floor, but there’s not a single fish in the movie.

 Technically that’s because Cameron shot most of the underwater scenes in a giant manmade tank.
 It was a difficult shoot, and trying to support living animals would have made it an impossible shoot.
 The digital technology of the day precluded layers of composite fish.
 Thus no fish in this underwater movie set in the ocean.

 Does the script explain?
 Does a scientist in a lecture hall bemoan that humans wiped out all fish life?
 Or that an odd magnetic field repels them in this region, now known as “the fishless void?”
 Nope, because that would focus our attention on the missing fish.
 Instead the film ignores the obvious, tells a gripping action/romance with amazing digital aliens, and we never even think about the fish.

 Beyond the normal audience suspension of disbelief (“For the next three hours, I will accept the existence of the Marvel Superheroes”), all films require a high tolerance for reality violations.
 Why is the villain explaining so much before killing the hero?
 Would this romance really break up over such a minor lie?
 Why would a creature advanced enough to visit from another galaxy not have a foolproof way to protect itself from humans?
 How did those soldiers get all the way across Westeros so damn fast?

-As writers, we need to remember that sometimes the art is in hiding your biggest piece of nonsense in plain sight- keeping your audience engaged while gliding past things that make absolutely no sense.
+As writers, we need to remember that sometimes the art is in hiding your biggest piece of nonsense in plain sight- keeping your audience engaged while gliding right past it.